-Government of Vanuatu websites were searched for up-to-date policies, legislation and reports, some linking directly back to PacLII.
+Government of Vanuatu websites were searched for up to date policies, legislation and reports, some linking directly back to PacLII.
 General internet searches were conducted to capture any other relevant reports and grey literature.
-UNPFA Pacific and the Vanuatu country focal point were contacted to provide assistance in accessing any policy documents, legislation or relevant reports not accessible online.
+The UNPFA Pacific Regional Office and Vanuatu Field Officer were contacted to provide assistance in accessing any policy documents, legislation or relevant reports not accessible online.
 Documents were categorised by type and analysed for relevance.

 The second stage of the review involved a content analysis of the included documents.
-Analysis was completed according to key domains and corresponding indicators (refer to Table 5 under Section 3, 'Summary of findings') adapted from:
+Analysis was completed according to key domains and corresponding indicators (refer to table 5 under Section 3, 'Summary of Findings') adapted from:

-- Themes under SDG Indicator 5.6.2 (number of countries with laws and regulations that guarantee full and equal access to women and men (and boys and girls) aged 15 years and older to sexual and reproductive health care, information and education), including access to maternity care, contraception and family planning, comprehensive sexuality education [CSE] and information, sexual health and wellbeing). - Commitments under international frameworks and conventions, particularly the 1994 Programme of Action of ICPD and respective review conferences and CEDAW, general recommendations 19 (1992) and 35 (2017) provisions intersecting with SRHR.
+- Themes under SDG Indicator 5.6.2 (Number of countries with laws and regulations that guarantee full and equal access to women and men (and boys and girls) aged 15 years and older to sexual and reproductive health care, information and education) including access to maternity care, contraception and family planning, comprehensive sexuality education [CSE] and information, sexual health and wellbeing). - Commitments under international frameworks and conventions, particularly the 1994 Programme of Action of the International Conference on Population and Development (ICPD) and respective review conferences and the Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW), general recommendations 19 (1992) and 35 (2017) provisions intersecting with SRHR.